El Paso shooting suspect says AK-style gun came from Romania

-EL PASO, Texas (AP) - The suspected gunman in the El Paso mass shooting earlier this month told police that the AK-style gun he used in the attack came from Romania.
+EL PASO, Texas (AP) - The suspected gunman in the deadly mass shooting in El Paso earlier this month told police that the AK-style rifle used in the attack came from Romania, according to an investigative report.

-The Texas Tribune reported Wednesday that 21-year-old Patrick Crusius told police he ordered the weapon online before picking it up at a gun store near his home in suburban Dallas.
-The Tribune cites a document from the Texas Department of Public Safety.
+The Texas Tribune reported Wednesday that Patrick Crusius, 21, told police he ordered the weapon online before picking it up at a gun store near his home in suburban Dallas.
+The Tribune cited a Texas Department of Public Safety document that also says the suspect told police he purchased thousands of rounds of ammunition from Russia.

-Authorities have said the sale was legal but haven’t disclosed details of the sale.

-The Department of Public Safety report also says the suspect told police he bought the ammunition from Russia.
+El Paso police said shortly after the shooting that killed 22 people that the rifle was purchased legally .

+Police have not named the specific model of the rifle used in the attack.
+According to a warrant, Crusius told investigators it was an AK-47 assault rifle.

+Police have provided specific information on the ammunition, which can be used in an AK-47 assault rifle.

+A spokesman for the El Paso police refused to comment Wednesday on the purchase of ammunition and the Department of Public Safety report.

 Authorities are investigating the Aug.
-3 shooting at a busy Walmart as domestic terrorism targeting Mexicans.
-Investigators believe Crusius published a racist screed online shortly before the attack that killed 22.
-He is charged with murder and is jailed without bond.
+3 shooting at a busy Walmart as domestic terrorism.
+Crusius told police that he targeted Mexicans , according to a warrant.

+Investigators believe Crusius published a racist screed online shortly before the attack.
+Most of those slain had Hispanic surnames, and eight were Mexican citizens.

+The suspect is charged with murder and is being held without bond.
+Crusius has been separated from other prisoners, according to the El Paso sheriff’s office.
+He’s been put on suicide watch at least twice since he was arrested.

 Sign up for Daily Newsletters